taniietrinh/Benefits-With-Friends/project-management.md

 On 9/26/16, there was a team meeting after CSC 4330 class for about 20 minutes.
 Jose, Tuyet, Jerahmeel, and Thanh were present for this meeting.
 The objective of the meeting was to discuss how the project will look like and what features it would potentially have.
 The outcome of the meeting was that everyone there understood and agreed with how the project, which will be a website, will look like.

 On 10/18/16, our team met up to discuss our SRS documentations.
 Everyone was present and the meeting lasted for <time> hours.
 During our meeting, we had one team member type while the rest discuss the specification of our project.
 During this time we also worked on our process model.

+On 10/20/16, the team had a meeting to discuss more about the SRS document.